phillord/lentic/README.md

 - Multiple lentic buffers are now possible.
 - Features to create new views.

+#### Known Issues

+- The location of point in a view can jump unexpectedly after some commands (such as `fill-paragraph').

 #### Breaking Changes

 - The return value of lentic-clone has now changed.